michael-klein/hookuspocus/README.md

 # Basic usage

-if you don't know what they are yet, please learn about hooks from the [react docs](https://reactjs.org/docs/hooks-intro.html) before you continue.
+If you don't know what they are yet, please learn about hooks from the [react docs](https://reactjs.org/docs/hooks-intro.html) before you continue.

 In order to enhance any function with hooks, you need to call it through `pocus`: